educationfutures/star-party-planner/README.md

   --preview_cache_dir image_cache --preview_px 800 --preview_fov_deg 0.6
 ```

-> ⚠️ This script may run slowly when downloading previews of images for the first time.
+> ⚠️ This tool may run slowly when downloading previews of images for the first time.
+Be patient!

 ---